Workforce planning resources

 - The APS Job Family Framework enables APS agencies to segment and understand their workforce from an occupational / job role point of view, to be able to conduct occupational-based workforce planning.
 It enables agencies to better link their workforce to the Australian labour market

 - The APS Strategic Workforce Analysis and Reporting Guide establishes a consistent approach to workforce reporting across the APS, and provides a common understanding of a discrete set of workforce metrics that are aligned to reporting at a whole-of-APS level.
-The Guide will undergo a comprehensive review in 2021, to align with and ensure it supports the Realising Success section of the APS Workforce Strategy
+The Guide has been undergoing a comprehensive review over 2021-2022 to align with, and ensure it supports, the Realising Success section of the APS Workforce Strategy.
+An alpha version for consultation was made available from mid-2022.

 Relevant resources for APS workforce planning and workforce strategy practitioners are hosted through a dedicated hub in GovTEAMS.
 APS employees in those roles are encouraged to join the APS Workforce Planning Community of Practice on GovTEAMS to gain access to this hub.